vigzmv/webSocket-notifications/README.md

 Explanation:

-1. Page request: Page loads and it fetchs for notifications from DB.
-Notifications are rendered on page.
+1. Page loads and it fetches for notifications from Database.
+Notifications are then rendered on page.
-2. Socket Connection Between Node Server and Client is established.
-Subsequent notifications will be sent to client using sockets.
+1. Socket connection between Node Server and Client is established.
+Subsequent notifications are then sent to client using sockets.
-3. Node server generates new Notifications, pushed it to
+1. Node server generates new Notifications, pushes it to both Database and Client.
-  - DB
-  - Client using socket

-1. On Page refresh, again all notifications from DB is loaded first then the process repeats.
+1. On Page refresh, again all notifications from Database is loaded first then the process repeats.

-2. Clicking on Bell icon or Closing the Dropdown Marks all notifications as read.
+1. Clicking on Bell icon or Closing the Dropdown Marks all notifications as read.

-3. Clicking on 'Delete all notifications' truncates the DB and reloads the page.
+1. Clicking on 'Delete all notifications' truncates the Database and reloads the page.

 Why WebSockets ?
 Faster and smaller in size than http + suitable for these type of instant data transfer.